dremixam/CommunityLeaders/README.md

 ## Support

-To report bugs or request features, please create an issue on the project repository.
+For server setup assistance or bug reports, create an issue on the project repository.

----

-*Community Leaders - Manage your Minecraft community easily!*